Deaod/VoteSys/README.md

 Same map, but a different preset does not count as the same map for the purposes of this check.

 Defaults to 0.

+#### bEnableKickVoting

+If True, players can vote to kick other players.
+If False, players cant vote to kick others.

+Default is True.

 #### KickVoteThreshold